As prepaid debit cards become increasingly popular, the risk of their use for money laundering also grows.

 - Service complexity: Compliance is administratively challenging due to the large number of service providers involved in the prepaid card industry.

 For example, bad actors can purchase prepaid debit cards with illicit cash proceeds and use them to make purchases or withdraw funds from ATMs.
 They can also load the cards with funds from one country and withdraw them in another, making it difficult to trace the source and destination of the funds.

 AML / CFT Responses and Prepaid Cards

-Financial institutions must be vigilant for specific red flag indicators and ensure their identity verification mechanisms are able to spot potential criminal activities related to the money laundering risks of prepaid cards.
+Financial institutions must be vigilant for specific red flag indicators—including monetary and non-monetary—and ensure their identity verification mechanisms are able to spot potential criminal activities related to the money laundering risks of prepaid cards.

 The following are some of the red flags that prepaid cards are being used for money laundering:

 - Clients asking suspicious questions about their prepaid cards or attempting to obstruct identity verification processes.